sofpn/rprimer/README.md

 `designAssays()` finds pairs of forward and reverse primers and combine them with probes, if probes are present in the input dataset.
-You can either use the default settings as below, or adjust the design constraints if required (see the package vignette or `?designAssays` for more information).
+You can either use the default settings as below, or adjust the design constraints (see the package vignette or `?designAssays` for more information).

 ``` r
 myAssays <- designAssays(myOligos)